soockee/pixel-bot-go/README.md

 ---

 ## 3. The Window You’ll See
-Top area: current state (e.g. Searching, Monitoring, Cooldown) and maybe a timer.
+Top area: current state (e.g. Searching, Monitoring, Cooldown) plus two timers:
+* Session – elapsed time of the current active capture periods (sums across toggles until you exit or restart).
+* Total – cumulative time across all capture periods since launch (includes the ongoing session while active).
+They update live only while capture is enabled; when you pause they freeze until you resume.
 Middle left: settings panel (numbers, checkboxes, buttons to apply changes, selection area tool).
 Middle right: live preview image of what it is looking at.
 Bottom: buttons (Start / Stop, maybe Exit, maybe Selection Grid, etc.).